ChemAxon/jchem-examples/README.md

 # Prerequisites

-Set up your license key as described [here](https://docs.chemaxon.com/display/docs/licensing_license-server-configuration.md) or copy all requested licenses (provided to you by your sales contact) to `cxn_home` folder in this project and name the file as `license.cxl`.
+Copy all requested licenses (provided to you by your sales contact) to `cxn_home` folder in this project and name the file as `license.cxl`.

+Or set up your license key as described [here](https://docs.chemaxon.com/display/docs/licensing_license-server-configuration.md).

 The following licenses are needed to access all the examples:
 * JChem Base